billy-yoyo/marketBot/README.md

     /src/market.py - container for all of the persistent data (data kept through saves) also where the main bulk of the game is.
     /src/profiler.py - creates profile cards for users.
 WIP /src/formatter.py - formats my hangman/speedtype word list for me.
-    /src/plugins/market_cmds.py - contains the code for the main game + some extra (generally 'core' and 'misc' commands) /src/plugins/fun_cmds.py - contains the code for the 'fun' commands /src/plugins/moderation_cmds.py - contains the code for the 'moderation' commands /src/plugins/util_cmds.py - contains the code for the 'utility' commands
+    /src/corruptfun2.py - filters a 64bit .bmp file with a kernal /src/poem-getter.py - gets a large list of poems from a website and loads them in to poems.txt /src/textart.py - creates text art in a similar fashion to pygame /src/vectorscript.py - unused, not sure if I'll bring this back, it is an image equivelant to textart /srt/styload.py - used to load and run .sty files, see /stories/example.sty for an example of what .sty looks like /src/plugins/market_cmds.py - contains the code for the main game + some extra (generally 'core' and 'misc' commands) /src/plugins/fun_cmds.py - contains the code for the 'fun' commands /src/plugins/moderation_cmds.py - contains the code for the 'moderation' commands /src/plugins/util_cmds.py - contains the code for the 'utility' commands /src/avatars - unused whilst profiler is out of action /src/card_img - unused whilst profiler is out of action /src/cards - unused whilst profiler is out of action /src/corrupt - contains .bmp files for use with corruptfun2 /src/stories - contains .sty files for use with styload

 Missing information: